 Jennifer Stewart, ST Class of 2011

 APPLICATIONS ARE NOT ACCEPTED ONLINE FOR THE SURGICAL TECHNOLOGY COURSE.
-Last day to take the entrance exam is Friday, August 29, 2014.
+Entrance exam will be offered starting August 3 – August 31, 2015 9 am – 4:30 pm, Monday – Fridays ONLY.
 Please read the application process information below.

 CALL 925-757-2900 FOR MORE INFORMATION.